omeruncu/Measurement-Problems/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This module covers the following topics:
-- Introduction to CRM Analytics
+- Rating Products
-- RFM Analysis
+- Sorting Products
-- Customer Lifetime Value (CLTV)
+- Sorting Reviews
-- CLTV Estimation
+- AB Testin

 <!-- STUDY CASES -->
 ## Study Cases